 I grew up playing with snakes.
-Garter (Garden) snakes, Black snakes and later, Indigo snakes.
+Garter (Garden) snakes, Black snakes, and later, Indigo snakes.
 I was never afraid of them unless they startled me.

 Here in North Carolina, it’s a different story.
 We have a lot of Black snakes, but also poisonous Copperheads, Cottonmouths, Timber Rattlesnakes, Pygmy Rattlesnakes, and more.
 Snakes can be beneficial, but sometimes dangerous.

-Killing them isn’t an option for me, but repelling them is.
+I make snake repellent because killing them isn’t an option for me, but repelling them is.

 Benefits of Having Snakes Around

 It may not seem like snakes would be beneficial, but they can help keep rodent populations down.
 A single small snake can eat 3-4 mice at a time, and larger ones can go after rats.
 They also eat moles, voles, insects and some can even go after fish.
-In other areas of the country snakes will eat animals like rabbits, nutria and other rodents that may be destructive to homes and crops.
+In other areas of the country, snakes will eat animals like rabbits, nutria, and other rodents that may be destructive to homes and crops.